 A small number of applicants, with extensive relevant professional experience, who do not have honours on a suitable level 8 degree may be eligible for entry to the academic programme via Recognition of Prior Learning (e.g. completion of training that is at a lower academic level than is generally required).
 Such applicants must demonstrate, and provide evidence to attest to their acquisition of suitable learning outcomes in a relevant area.

-Applications are accepted throughout the year.
-We begin processing applications approximately six months prior to the start of the course.
-The first stage in this process is a review of the application form and documents.
+We begin processing applications approximately six months prior to the start of the course, although applicants are advised to apply as early as possible.
+The first stage our process is a review of the application form and documents.
 A short list of applicants are selected for interview.
-Interviews usually take place in April and May so applications for the year in question should be received by the end of March.
+Interviews for the course stating in June 2018 will take place in February and March (applications should be received before end of January), and those for the group staring in August will take place in April/May (applications should be received before the end of March).

-The venue for almost all of the on-site training days is in Ballymore, (near Moate) Co.
+The venue for many of the on-site training days is in Ballymore, (near Moate) Co.
 Westmeath, where we have a purpose built and fully equipped and resourced training centre.
-Library facilities are available and a range of books, puppets, and therapy resources are stocked in our small shop.
+Some modules are also delivered at alternative locations (generally therapy centres) including Limerick, Claremorris and Leixlip.
+Library facilities are available.

 The course fee is €3990 per annum.
 The additional fee for academic registration and certification with QQI is currently set by QQI at €200 for each Level 9 award.
 Clinical groups are included in the cost of the course each year.
 Trainees are facilitated in making a payment plan, to suit their individual circumstances where necessary rather than being required to pay for the year in advance although the full fee is due for each person starting on the course.